AntonioMrtz/SpotifyElectron/README.md

 ---

-## Project's goals
+## Project's goals 🎯

-* Develop a Spotify Clone using Electron framework, Python API backend with FastAPI and React Interface.
+* Build from scratch a streaming service like Spotify using Electron, Python and React.
-* Frontend and Backend testing
+* Develop the app with the best software practices and desing the app to be escalable and ready for quick iterations of features.
+* Focus on security and code quality for delivering the user a safe experience.
+* Full coverage test suite for both Backend and Frontend.
-* Work with AWS services
+* Work with Cloud AWS services such as Lambda,S3 and Cloudfront.
+* Work as a team managing Github branches, pull requests,code reviews and Trello Board to organize tasks in different stages.
+* Reach CI/CD automatization with Github Actions.
 * Add new extra functionality that could improve the original app.
-* Works as a team managing Github branches, pull requests,Github Actions and Trello Board to organize tasks in different stages.
+* Cross platform app with only one codebase.
+* Build a landing page for reaching users and portray all the goals, technologies and software processes.
+* Release a docker image that eases the deploy process in every deploy enviroment.

 ## How to Contribute to the project